 The Autry Public History Prize is awarded annually to media exhibits, public programs, or written works that contribute to a broader public reflection and appreciation of the past or serve as a model of professional public history practice in the history of the North American West.
 The award consists of a $1,000 prize and a certificate to the award recipient.
-The prize is made possible by the generous support of the Autry National Center.
+The prize is made possible by the generous support of the Autry Museum of the American West.
 View a list of past recipients.

 2016 | Oakland Museum of California for the exhibition Pacific Worlds